hugoio/JekyllFromScratch/README.md

 Github Pages site using Jekyll
 https://hugoio.github.io/jekyll-notebook/
-At the moment, the website is a single page listing basic instructions to write a similar project on Github using Jekyll.
+Single page website listing some of the instructions to write a similar project on Github using Jekyll.